alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 What's the difference?
 Serif fonts have a serif, which are the little details at the extents of the letter shapes.
 Sans Serif fonts don't have serifs!

 What's the significance?
 Sans Serif fonts are generally easier to read on the screen.
+While Serif Fonts read better in print.

 - Serif
 	- Reads better in print
 	- Tends to look "old school", respectable, and formal
-	- Easier to read at small point sizes
 - San Serif
-	- Clean, stable, and reliable
 	- Looks modern and youthful
 	- Reads better on screen